RM-Sharma999/WORLD-LAYOFFS-DATA-CLEANING-AND-EDA/README.md

 5. Removed any unwanted row or columns.

 # Data Analysis AND Visualization
 I Utilized SQL to perform Exploratory Data Analysis on the Layoffs Data and used the insights gathered to create some visualizations using Tableau.
-There were many possible visualizations using the insights gathered, but i restricted to four Visualizations that would fit in the Dashboard Perfectly.
+There were many possible visualizations using the insights gathered, but i restricted to four Visualizations only.